google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Trend BBQ Thermometer

-These TREND BBQ Thermometers are equivalent models utilized in large chemical, pharmaceutical, and industrial plants and are made to equivalent exacting standards.
+These TREND BBQ Thermometers are equivalent models utilized in significant chemical, pharmaceutical, and industrial plants and are made to equivalent exacting standards.

 This is a 3″ Dial industrial BBQ thermometer with a temperature range of 3″ Dial and a 304 Stainless Steel Case.

-This thermometer offers a large 5″ Dial with an adjustable head that can be set at any angle.
-The 4″ stem provides a more accurate temperature reading for giant smokers and grills.
-304 Stainless Steel Case with Zero reset.
+This thermometer offers a large 5″ Dial with an adjustable headset at any angle.
+The 4″ stem provides a more accurate temperature reading for giant smokers and grills—304 Stainless Steel Case with a zero reset.

 Case: 304 Stainless Steel